youngmr290/Australian-Farm-Optimisation-Model/docs/inputs.rst

 the SA is only applied to a given axis.
 The reshaping occurs in the input.py module straight after reading in the input.

-The inputs can be adjusted by the user through sensitivities (described in the following section).
-Allowing variation between the different trials.
+The inputs can be adjusted by the user through sensitivities (described in the following section) allowing variation between the different trials.
 Note; only a subsection of the structural inputs can be adjusted by sensitivity.
 These can be found in the Structural SA sheet.
 All other structural inputs are fixed and can not be adjusted.